20+ Surprising Robocalls Statistics That You Need To Know For 2022

 #15.
 Many consumers frequently complain about scam calls.

-T-Mobile robocall statistics show that scam attempts increased by 116% in 2021.
+T-Mobile robocall statistics show that scam attempts increased more than 200% in 2023.

 Scam calls are the most common consumer grievance reported to the FCC (Federal Communications Commission) as of early December 2021.